tabotkevin/dyne/docs/quickstart.rst

 File Upload
 -----------

-Dyne provides two ways to handle file uploads: using the `@api.input` decorator with either Marshmallow or Pydantic schemas, or via native file upload support.
+Dyne provides two ways to handle file uploads: using the `@input` decorator with either Marshmallow or Pydantic schemas, from their respective extensions or via native file upload support.

-1. Uploading Files with `@api.input` Decorator
+1. Uploading Files with `@input` Decorator
 ----------------------------------------------

-You can define file upload logic using Marshmallow or Pydantic schemas.
+You can define file upload logic using Marshmallow or Pydantic schemas from respective extensions.
 Each approach offers different features for handling file validation and input processing.

 a.
 Uploading with a `Marshmallow` Schema